For more information contact:

 Volunteers will be given the opportunity to gain an understanding of Burleigh Head N.P. biodiversity including native plant and weed identification, knowledge of the types of floristic communities and where they occur within the N.P. the use of a range of techniques and tools used to treat a variety of weed species and the revegetation and regeneration of native plant species within different plant communities.

-The group meets on the first Sunday of each month from 8 am to 12pm and undertake a range of activities including:
+The group meets on the second Sunday of each month from 8 am to 12pm and undertake a range of activities including:

 •Native and non-native plant species identification